ParthBibekar/Welearn-bot/README.md

                             urls        - lists urls
                             courses     - lists enrolled courses
-                            whoami      - shows the user's name and exits Abbreviations such as any one of 'f', 'a', 'u', 'c', 'w' are suppoerted. courses               IDs of the courses to download files from.
+                            whoami      - shows the user's name and exits Abbreviations such as any one of 'f', 'a', 'u', 'c', 'w' are supported. courses               IDs of the courses to download files from.
 The word ALL selects everything from the [courses] section in .welearnrc or welearn.ini

 optional arguments: